Nov 30, 2024

 Raffles and wine pulls are familiar games that are a fun way to get donors involved, but we’ve broken down a few more in this fundraising guide to help inspire new ideas.
 No matter what game you pick, remember to change your fundraising strategy each year to keep things interesting for donors.
 By being fresh with your fundraising strategies, your event may become your donor’s favorite activity each year.

-The Benefits of Unique Fundraising Ideas
+The Benefits of Unique Fundraising Games

 When done correctly, a unique fundraising idea can do more than raise funds — it can also enact positive change while generating publicity for your organization.
 Donors who see their own interests reflected in your fundraising idea will become more excited about donating and may even encourage friends with similar interests to donate.